Friday, October 3, 2025

 Next time, you might have to think twice before you eat or give someone chips or sugary drinks.
 The number of overweight children and adolescents in the country has tripled in the last two decades.
 This is as per the UNICEF’s latest report.

-These are the culprits.
-It is easily available and cheap.
-Junk food makes up most of the snacks for young children.
+Junk foods are easily available and cheap.
+They make up most of the snacks for young children.

 Between 2011 and 2021, sales of salty snacks grew by nearly 16 per cent every year, and sugary drinks by seven per cent every year.